msserpa/libmypapi/README.md

 # libmypapi

-libmypapi is a library to perform automatic hardware counter measure.
+libmypapi is a library to perform automatic hardware counter measure on both CPUs and GPUs.

 ## Requisites